theodric/pastebin/OverlordPro/README.md

 You can either edit these into your current_profile.ini or paste them into the appropriate start/end tab that appears once you switch your flavor to Marlin.
 Old GCODE files you have produced will not have these modifications in them-- you have to re-slice your old models if you want to benefit from my start/end blocks.

 Caveat: you print flow will look a little different with Marlin GCODE.
 You'll have a progress readout in degrees Celsius, first for bed heating and then for nozzle heating.
-You'll also lose the indication of how much longer the print will run for.
-I can deal with this, personally.

 I've run several prints in a row now without issue, but I make no guarantees about performance.
 I tried this on a whim and was pleasantly surprised when it didn't catch on fire.